-Leading Drugs Under Fire In 2015
+Leading Drugs Under Fire

 High-priced, big-selling biologic drugs lost a bit of their luster this year as competition from the first biosimilar approved in the U.S. emerged.
 In September, Sandoz, the generic drug arm of Novartis, launched Zarxio, a copycat version of Amgen’s white-blood-cell stimulant Neupogen.